-How do I take a probiotic with lactobacillus gasseri?
+How to take a probiotic with Lactobacillus gasseri?

-Each manufacturer is obliged to provide clear instructions on how and when to use its probiotics.
-As a reference however, we recommend that you take your probiotic half an hour before meals to take full advantage of its digestive benefits and reduction in lipid absorption.
+Each manufacturer is obliged to provide clear instructions on how and when to use their probiotics.
+However, as a reference, we recommend that you ingest your probiotic half an hour before meals, to take better advantage of its digestive effect and the reduction of lipid absorption.

 The “dose” of probiotic is measured, in this case, in Colony Forming Units (CFU).
 This is a measure of the number of cells available in each capsule.
-In studies with lactobacillus gasseri 1010 CFU (ten billion) per capsule were used.
-Six L. gasseri capsules were administered daily.
-This equates to sixty billion cells!
+In studies conducted with Lactobacillus gasseri, 1010 CFU (ten billion) were used per capsule.
+Six L. gasseri capsules were administered daily, that’s sixty billion cells!

-After administering such high doses of lactobacillus gasseri without adverse effects, it is possible to state that this probiotic is safe for human consumption.
-However, there are certain people with special circumstances who should consult their doctor before using this probiotic:
+After administering such high doses of Lactobacillus gasseri without the occurrence of adverse effects, it is possible to state that this probiotic is safe for human consumption.
+Nevertheless, there are certain people, with special characteristics, who should consult their doctor before using this probiotic:

-- Immunosuppressed individuals (such as AIDS patients or transplant recipients) have a weakened immune system.
-Due to this fact, probiotics could trigger unwanted infections.
+- Immunosuppressed people: Immunosuppressed people (such as AIDS sufferers or transplant recipients) have a weakened immune system.
+In them, this probiotic could trigger unwanted infections.

-- Children’s immune systems are still in developmental stages, which may lead to adverse reactions upon ingestions of a probiotic.
-Therefore, it is advisable to consult a specialist before administering this microorganism to children under 15 years of age.
+- Under the age of 15: Children have a developing immune system which can react unexpectedly to a probiotic.
+Therefore, it is recommended to consult a specialist before administering this microorganism to children under 15 years old.

-- There is not enough data to confirm the safety of this probiotic in pregnant and lactating women.
-It is therefore recommended that these women refrain from consuming this probiotic.
+- Pregnant woman and infants: There is insufficient data to confirm the safety of this probiotic in pregnant women and infants.
+It is therefore advised that these women refrain from consuming this probiotic.

-As you can see, with only a few exceptions, it is very safe to use a probiotic with lactobacillus gasseri.
-Mild side effects (such as flatulence and upset stomach) were reported in some studies and appeared only at the beginning of treatment.
-All of which was resolved after a few weeks of continued probiotic use.
+As you can see, with few exceptions, it is safe to use a probiotic containing Lactobacillus gasseri.
+Some studies reported mild side effects (such as flatulence and upset stomach) that appeared at the beginning of treatment and resolved after a few weeks of continued use of the probiotic.

-Who can benefit from a probiotic supplement that contains lactobacillus gasseri?
+Who can benefit from a probiotic containing Lactobacillus gasseri?

-Overweight people who follow diets rich in refined sugars or sweeteners will benefit most from a supplement containing lactobacillus gasseri.
-However, this microorganism is useful for treating many other symptoms as well.
-Consider using this probiotic if, in addition to excess weight, you suffer from:
+Overweight individuals who have diets rich in refined sugars or sweeteners will benefit most from a supplement containing Lactobacillus gasseri.
+Yet, this microorganism is useful for treating many other symptoms.
+Consider using this probiotic (in addition to obesity or being overweight) if you suffer from: